Fremont County, Wyoming Recreation Board

 The Grant Process

 The Fremont County Commissioners are mandated to annually allocate up to one quarter of one mill levy to the County Recreation Board.
 The Recreation Board disperses these funds through an annual grant process.
-In the midst of current budgetary concerns, the County Commissioners have chosen to direct these funds elsewhere and the Recreation Board is unable to accept grant applications until further notice.
+Groups from across Fremont County may apply.
+Scroll down for examples of previously funded projects.

 Examples from Previous Years

 These are just a sample of projects we've helped fund in Fremont County

 From mowing equipment to nordic grooming equipment and all the grass, gravel, and snow in-between.